 The Chicago Bears made a huge splash right before the 2018 season started when they traded two first-round picks for former Oakland Raiders star Khalil Mack.
 He immediately played at a high level and help the team reach the playoffs, going 12-4.

 It wasn’t just Mack though.
 Mitchell Trubisky took a huge leap forward, earning a Pro Bowl nod and showed he is one of the best young quarterbacks in the league right now.
-On top of that, Tarik Cohen stepped up and the defensive side of the ball was one of the best last season from top to bottom.
+On top of that, Tarik Cohen stepped up and the defensive side of the ball was one of the best last seasons from top to bottom.

 Chicago was looked at to make a deep playoff run and even had a chance to make the Super Bowl but unfortunately, the postseason run ended too soon.
 Chicago was battling the Philadelphia Eagles in a tough Wild Card battle and all they needed was a field goal to seal the win.
 Then kicker Cody Parkey ended up hitting the post in the now-infamous “double-doink,” ending the year in a heartbreaking 16-15 loss.

 Fast forward to the offseason.
 The Bears let go of Parkey and brought in many kickers, keeping two for the preseason battle.
-Three year starting running back Jordan Howard was traded to the Eagles and replaced him with a cheaper option in Mike Davis.
+Three-year starting running back Jordan Howard was traded to the Eagles and replaced him with a cheaper option in Mike Davis.
 Outside of that, there were no big changes on the offensive side.

 The defensive side also did not see a lot of changes.
 The only big change in the starting lineup was signing Ha Ha Clinton-Dix to replace Adrian Amos, who signed with the Green Bay Packers, at the strong safety spot.